jhalak/big-data-performance-testing-helpers/result/db.t2.medium.md

 ### SELECT after partitioning based on join date
 #### SELECT only with un-indexed column
 <pre>
-mysql> select * from students where name like "Arne Bode DDS";
+mysql> SELECT * FROM students WHERE name LIKE "Arne Bode DDS";
 Empty set (19.52 sec)

-mysql> select * from students where name like "Edyth Stokes";
+mysql> SELECT * FROM students WHERE name LIKE "Edyth Stokes";
 +----------+------------+--------------+----------------+--------------------------------------------------------------+-------+
 | id       | joinDate   | name         | regNo          | address                                                      | phone |
 +----------+------------+--------------+----------------+--------------------------------------------------------------+-------+